8base-examples/todomvc/README.md

 # 8base GraphQL + React Todo MVC

 This is completed [Todo MVC](http://todomvc.com/) app with 8base GraphQL backend.
-If you're looking for walkthrough checkout the [master](https://github.com/8base/MangoHacks) branch.
+If you're looking for walkthrough on how to connect 8base GraphQL API checkout the [workshop](tree/workshop) branch.

 # Running the app
 1. Create [8base](https://www.8base.com/) account